When small imperfections create spectacular beauty!

 If you are buying or selling a colored diamond, it is a good idea to have an independent laboratory examine the gem and determine: A) if the material is indeed diamond; B) if the diamond is natural or lab-created; C) if the diamond’s color is natural or a product of treatment; D) if the diamond has been subjected to any other treatments; and, E) the color grade of the diamond.

-In terms of color, the "ultimate diamond" has either a complete lack of color or a highly saturated color.
+In terms of color, the "ultimate diamond" has either a complete lack of color or a highly saturated color in a pure hue.
 An extremely rare diamond will occupy one of these positions.

 Those which approach a complete lack of color are graded on the D-to-Z color scale developed by the Gemological Institute of America.
 A diamond with an absence of color earns a grade of "D" and is said to be "colorless".
 Progressing down the scale below D, at grades of E, F, G, etc. diamonds will exhibit very small amounts of color.
 The color is usually yellow, brown or gray.
 This grading is done in the table-down position.

-A rare percentage of diamonds will exhibit traces of other colors such as pink, blue, orange, green, etc. If the color of these diamonds is noticeable in the face-up position, they will be considered "colored diamonds" with colors described as "faint', "very light" or "light".
+A rare percentage of diamonds will exhibit traces of other colors such as pink, blue, orange, green, etc. If the color of these diamonds is noticeable in the face-up position, they will earn the term "colored diamonds" with colors described as "faint', "very light" or "light".
 People familiar with colored diamonds will immediately recognize "faint" color.
-But, inexperienced persons might not notice "faint" color unless they receive a cue to look for it, then they will agree.
+But, inexperienced persons might not notice "faint" color unless they receive a cue to look for it or have a comparison stone nearby.
 Diamonds with "very light" or "light" color are much more noticeable.

 Diamonds that have enough color to exceed "Z" on the D-to-Z scale will receive a grade known as "Fancy".
 Depending upon their tone and saturation when viewed in the face-up position, they will be given Fancy grades as follows: